Dieter Vieweger: Excavations on Mount Zion in Jerusalem (2015–2026)

 Since 2015, Dieter Vieweger has been leading the excavations on Mount Zion in Jerusalem.
 First, the Jerusalem city wall with three superimposed city gates (including the 'Essene Gate' mentioned by Flavius Josephus) was explored in the Anglican-Prussian cemetery followed by the adjacent urban strata dating to the Hellenistic until the Islamic (Umayyad) period (Area I).
 Afterwards, a rich late antique villa was uncovered in the 'Greek Garden' (Area II).
 In addition, the medieval (Ayyubid) fortification of Mount Zion was investigated and several early Roman houses were explored (Area III).
-In 2021, in the garden of the Dormitio Abbey (Area IV), the DEI found, among other things, parts of an enormous fortification wall surrounding the medieval church and the associated monastery on Mount Zion, which were once the last bastion to be taken by Saladin during the conquest of Jerusalem.
+In 2021, in the garden of the Abbey of the Dormition (Area IV), the DEI found, among other things, parts of an tall fortification wall surrounding the medieval church and the associated monastery on Mount Zion, which were once the last bastion to be taken by Saladin during the conquest of Jerusalem.
 This findings were further explored in the 2022 season in the upper Dormitio Garden (Area V).

-For the years 2023 to 2026, further excavations are planned in the 'Greek Garden' (Area VI) and in the Greek-Orthodox Cemetery (Area VII).
+In the years 2023 to 2026, further excavations were undertaken in the 'Greek Garden' (Area VI) and in the Greek-Orthodox Cemetery (Area VII).

-Cultural Property Protection in Jordan (2018-2023)
+Cultural Property Protection in Jordan (2018–2023)

-Since 2017, Dieter Vieweger and Jutta Häser have been conducting the project "Cultural Property Protection in Jordan.
+From 2018 until 2023 Dieter Vieweger and Jutta Häser have been conducting the project "Cultural Property Protection in Jordan.
 Digital recording and documentation of finds in the archaeological museum in Amman" (DOJAM).
 The project digitally records all finds in the exhibitions and archives of the Citadel Museum and the National Museum Amman - as well as all other archaeological museums in Jordan in the future - in a newly created central English-Arabic-language database, which serves in particular to protect cultural property.
-DOJAM will be adopted by the relevant authorities in 2022 as a national project of the Hashemite Kingdom of Jordan.
+DOJAM has been adopted by the relevant authorities in 2022 as a national project of the Hashemite Kingdom of Jordan.